Global Stocks Rebound After Trump's Surprise Deal With Democrats

 Recent tensions in the Korean Peninsula were a trigger for investors to take profit from this year's robust gains, with stock indexes in markets like Hong Kong, South Korea, India and Singapore notching double-digit increases.

-Korea's Kospi led gains, rising 1.2%, as attention--for now--shifted away from North Korea.
+Korea's Kospi led regional gains, rising 1.1%, as attention--for now--shifted away from North Korea.
 The rebound came after five consecutive trading sessions in the red, to mark its longest losing streak since April.
-Elsewhere, Hong Kong's Hang Seng Index was up 0.5% as trading began, while Singapore's Straits Times Index added 0.4%.
+Elsewhere in the region, both Hong Kong's Hang Seng Index and Singapore's Straits Times Index were up just 0.1%, paring back from earlier gains.

 On Wednesday, U.S. stocks rose after President Donald Trump backed a deal with congressional Democrats to attach hurricane relief money to a three-month extension of both government funding and the debt limit.